Airline Surcharges …

 Note from the everywhereist: I originally submitted this to The New Yorker.
 While they didn’t accept it, they did send me a very nifty rejection letter saying my work had “evident merit and humor.”
 And though it may sound sort of pathetic, that rejection letter may have been one of the high points of my career.
-Also, a big thanks to Philip, Angela, Cristina, and Wendy for their always priceless feedback (you guys are another high point of my career), as well as borman818, who took the above photo.
+Also, a big thanks to Philip, Angela, Cristina, and Wendy for their always priceless feedback (you guys are another high point of my career).

 “You’ve reached Quickie Discount Airlines.
 How may I help you?

 Ah, you’d like to take advantage of our round trip special from Boston to New York for only $39?
 Of course!
 And because you’re making your reservation by phone, you waive our $45 online-booking convenience fee.
 Of course, you incur our $45 phone-booking convenience fee. … Hmm?
 No, I’m sorry, I can’t waive that fee – not unless you book via another means beside phone or online.

 No, at this time, those are the only two methods of booking we offer.

 Why yes, of course you may have an aisle seat – for a one-time additional charge of $85.
 Window seats will run you $75 … Just a middle seat will be sufficient?
 Very good sir.
 A middle seat will only carry a $50 surcharge.
 Why yes – if you find that the seat next to you on the flight is vacant, you most certainly may swap seats.
 That will incur a $25 convenience fee which will be collected in the cabin.
 Cash only.